-'I leave no trace of wings in the air, but I am glad I have had my flight.'
+I leave no trace of wings in the air, but I am glad I have had my flight.'
 As the birthplace of the world's literary heavyweights and one of the oldest eastern civilizations, India has been, for centuries, shrouded in mystery; a chequered history, rich culture, and gourmet food have made this country a Mecca.
 Here are nine things most worth doing in India that'll spice up your trip in this wonderland.

 1. Awaken Inner Buddha Yoga

-Its name originates from 'Yug' (which means 'harmony' in Indian Sanskrit), yoga is India's time-honored sport and something you couldn't afford to miss when traveling in the country!
+Its name originates from 'Yug' (which means 'harmony' in Indian Sanskrit), Yoga is India's time-honored sport and something you couldn't afford to miss when traveling in the country!

-Amongst the hustle and bustle of New Delhi hide a cabana surrounded by lush flame trees that shelter passers-by from the blazing sun.
+Amongst the hustle and bustle of New Delhi hides a cabana surrounded by lush flame trees that shelter passers-by from the blazing sun.
 Inside the house is a Zen setting dotted with greenery.
 The founder of Awaken Inner Buddha Yoga is a peripatetic, which explains why mentors are recruited from all around the world.
 Anne is our private coach, a Dutch yoga mania who has set her heart on settling here, the birthplace of yoga.

 Unlike yoga courses in China which typically focus on poses, India's counterparts stress the unification of body and spirit.
 Despite the absence of accompanying music, the mentor's voice alone is inspiring and purifying enough to lead everyone into another world.
 'Relax, relax, and have your fatigue washed away…' This one-hour ceremony seems to have an immediate effect----you'll feel so reinvigorated after the workout.

-Tips: mentors of Awaken Inner Buddha Yoga are teaching on an itinerant basis, so you'd be well-advised to book in advance.
+Tips: Mentors of Awaken Inner Buddha Yoga are teaching on an itinerant basis, so you'd be well-advised to book in advance.

 2. Saffron Palate Cooking Class

 Lucky enough, Neha has a cozy house in New Delhi with an attic, garden, rocking chair, and swing, four key elements that every girl might have dreamed of.
-As a gourmet housewife, she has collected all the ancestral recipes and would teach you, in a step-by-step manner, how to cook genuine Indian cuisine.
+As a gourmet housewife, she has collected all the ancestral recipes and will teach you, in a step-by-step manner, how to cook genuine Indian cuisine.

 You can not only learn local recipes for chicken and India's roti prata (savory pancakes) in Neha's delicate kitchen but also enjoy refreshments and sweets while drinking a cup of mellow Masala chai (spiced tea) in her beautiful garden.